lemlac/mulem/docs/reference.md

 See [`undefined`](#undefined) for more details about what it means and its uses.

-Assigning to the variable for the rest of the scope and any sub-scopes will mutate the variable.
-The exception to this is functions which always set a new variable unless its been explicitly captured.
+`mu` variables cannot be shadowed by `=`.
+They can only be mutated.
+Assigning to the variable for the rest of the scope and any sub-scopes will mutate the variable&mdash;except for functions which always set a new variable unless its been explicitly captured.
 (See [Capturing](#Capturing-capture).)

 ```
 x: mu Int = 0